sikt-no/graphitron/graphitron/README.md

 ```

 ## Directives
+> Note that several of the code examples below use unaliased JOOQ tables for readability, while the code Graphitron generates only uses aliased tables.
 ### Common directives
 #### splitQuery directive
 Applying this to a type reference denotes a split in the generated query/resolver.